 Painting is a means of excavation.
 My work starts with a found image, often discarded at an estate sale or buried online.
 Whether it is a forgotten family snapshot or a stack of dishes, the objects are reanimated through the act of painting.
 In the process, lines, light, and details are dramatized and diminished, uncovering new meaning that encourages a dialogue across time.

-My work has been exhibited throughout the United States, including Tinlark Gallery in Los Angeles and Red Dot Art Fair in New York.
+My work has been exhibited throughout the United States, including Kopeikin Gallery in Los Angeles and Red Dot Art Fair in New York.
+My work has been reviewed in The Los Angeles Times and the blog Lenscratch.
 I earned a BFA from the Cleveland Institute of Art and an MFA from the California College of the Arts.
 I currently work in San Francisco.